deep-security/smartcheck-helm/README.md

 ### Getting an activation code

-If you enrolled your Deep Security Smart Check installation with a valid Cloud One Container Security API key, you do not need an activation code.
+If you enrolled your Deep Security Smart Check installation with a valid [Trend Micro Cloud One - Container Security Scanner API key](https://cloudone.trendmicro.com/docs/container-security/?topicid=sc-integrate), you do not need an activation code.
 You can use Deep Security Smart Check without limitation.

 Otherwise, we recommend that you register for a 30-day trial license [code](https://go2.trendmicro.com/geoip/trial-168).
 Deep Security Smart Check will operate without an activation code; however, malware pattern updates will not be available and you will see a warning message in the administration console.